Using an employer of record in Costa Rica

 • Working hours: Work between 5 am and 7 pm is considered a day shift.
 Work between 7 pm and 5 am is considered a night shift.
 An ordinary working day must not exceed 8 hours during the day, 6 hours during the night, and 48 hours per week.
 There are some exceptions to these rules for managerial roles and specific industries.

-• Remuneration frequency: Employees are paid monthly, according to the schedule laid out in their employment contract.
+• Remuneration frequency: Employees are paid monthly, typically on the last day of the month, according to the schedule laid out in their employment contract.

 • Insurance: Employers have to insure all workers against occupational hazards.
 Any employer who fails to insure their workers is liable to them and the insurance company for all medical, rehabilitation, and monetary benefits.